volodya-lombrozo/newsman/docs/do-you-trust-me.md

 - The server is weak, we may fail the delivery of the dataset, report milestone will be missed [#557].
 ```

-However, we have different formatting styles between reports now, which is okay in this case.
+However, we have different formatting styles between reports now, which is okay for our task.
-Though it looks a bit strange since each week I have differently formatted reports.
+Though it looks a bit strange since each week we send differently formatted reports.
 Maybe it gives the impression of a real person.

-The second feature we can apply to improve our reports is to use the better AI model.
+The second improvement we can apply to our reports is to use a better AI model.
-I haven't mentioned this yet; all the previous requests we made were with an old but relatively cheap model, GPT-3.5-turbo.
+I haven't mentioned this yet; all the previous requests we made were with an old but relatively cheap model, `gpt-3.5-turbo`.
-So, to be honest, let's spend more money to check out the newest GPT-4 model.
+So, to provide a clear experiment, let's spend a bit more money to check out the newest `gpt-4o` model.
-And it works much better.
+It works much better.
 It is subjective, of course, but my perception tells me that the results look better in most cases.
 Again, you can check the difference [here](https://volodya-lombrozo.github.io/newsman/).

-And the final improvement involved the format of the input data for the pull requests and issues we submit to the AI.
+The final improvement involves the format of the input data for the pull requests and issues we submit to the AI.
 Initially, as you remember, we didn't spend much time preparing the data.
-However, we can switch from unstructured text with delimiters to JSON, which seems to help.
+However, we can switch from unstructured text with delimiters to JSON, which also seems to help.
-Although I don't have concrete proof, but it appears that the AI makes fewer mistakes.
+And it appears that the AI makes fewer mistakes.

-In summary, we can continue and build more pipelines with chained requests, pay more money, format the input data, and so on.
+In summary, we can continue building more pipelines with chained requests, spending more money, formatting the input data, and so on.
-And it will probably yield some gains.
-But, to be honest, do we really need to spend more time on these tasks?
+While this may yield some gains, do we really need to spend more time on these tasks?
 I don't think so.
-Moreover, I have a strong feeling that all these problems might be solved much more easily programmatically even without the use of AI.
+Moreover, I strongly feel that these problems could be solved more easily programmatically, even without using AI.
-So, I belive that the current solution is enough for us.
-And it's better to stop now.
+Therefore, I believe that our current solution is sufficient, and it's better to stop now.

-## Bird's-eye View
+## What do we have in the end?

 Let's agree; we completely changed the original task.
 We formatted the pull request and issue descriptions,
-added meta information like the labels and 'Risk' markers,
+added meta information like the labels and 'Risk' markers.
-and handled some parts programmatically.
 Moreover, we spent significant time developing these scripts, configuring data, and adjusting prompts, which we initially wanted to avoid altogether.
 We still need to validate the report; we can't blindly trust it.
 And I wonder if, after all these changes, we still need an AI at all.